-b) Budgens and Londis - goodwill allocated £3.1m (2015: n/a)
+b) Budgens and Londis - goodwill allocated £3.1m (2016: £3.1m)

-A pre tax discount rate of 12.0% has been applied to the projected cash flows.
+A pre tax discount rate of 12.0% (2016: 12.0%) has been applied to the projected cash flows.

 A sensitivity analysis has been performed in order to review the impact of changes in key assumptions.
 With all other assumptions held constant, neither a 10% increase in the pre-tax discount rate, nor a decline in growth of 10% into perpetuity, would require an impairment to be made.